What is an FHA Loan? Requirements, How to Get One and Best Lenders

 An FHA manufactured home loan is a mortgage backed by the Federal Housing Administration (FHA) that you can use to purchase a home built in a factory.
 If you need to, you can also use the loan to buy a plot of land for the home to sit on.

 You may know this type of house as a “mobile home,” but that isn’t the term used by the FHA today.
 FHA-eligible mobile homes are typically called manufactured homes and have to follow standards set in 1976 by the U.S. Department of Housing and Urban Development (HUD).
-Homes built prior to June 15, 1976, aren’t eligible for FHA financing.
+Homes built before June 15, 1976, aren’t eligible for FHA financing.

 There are two types of FHA manufactured home loans: the Title II FHA loan program and the FHA Title I program.